nir0s/jocker/README.md

 ### Testing

 Disclaimer in broken english: This like 5 hours project.
 Tests yet, No. Hold as test being wroten.
 Yes.

+Well.. there are "some" tests.. but they don't test "build" and "push".
+ANyways...

 ### Usage